Heavy ass denim. That’s the specialty of the cult Japanese denim brand Iron Heart.

 - Trademark “W” on right rear pocket

-So there’s not a whole lot to discuss with the details — they’re pretty simple jeans that exist for the denim to speak for itself.
+There’s not a whole lot to discuss with the details; they’re pretty simple jeans that exist for the denim to speak for itself.
 The main things to point out are the red selvedge ID and the dual tone stitching.
 It looks like the stitches are gold, but they actually alternate between gold and yellow, which is sometimes called a “lemon tea” combo.

-There’s also really subtle dark stitching on the back pocket that people call “dark arcs,” and the most standout detail: a red “W” on the right back pocket.
-At first I thought it was a zig zag, but it actually stands for “Works,” as Works, Inc. is the company that owns Iron Heart.
+There’s also very subtle dark stitching on the back pocket that people call “dark arcs,” and the most standout detail: a red “W” on the right back pocket.
+At first I thought it was a zig zag, but it actually stands for “Works” — as Works, Inc. is the company that owns Iron Heart.

 Iron Heart Denim Care

 Many would consider this heresy, but Iron Heart actually recommends you wash these in a washing machine and dry them in a dryer.
 The instructions on the inside of the right pocket state,

 “wash separately, lukewarm water, no bleach, tumble dry low, no dry clean, iron warm”